yext/analytics/docs/analytics.httprequesterservice.md

 ## HttpRequesterService interface

-A service for sending requests on the web
+A service for sending requests on the web.

 <b>Signature:</b>